How to Fix 'Please Insert a Disk into USB Drive'? 8 Useful Methods

 After you install Tenorshare 4DDiG Data Recovery on your PC, launch the software and connect the affected USB drive.
-After the drive is detected, select it and click Start to proceed.
+Once it is detected, select it and click Start to proceed.

 4DDiG previews and recuperate various record types like photographs, recordings, audios, reports, and more.
-You can click on "Recover" to get them back from your hard drive and save them to a unique location.
+Select the files you need and click on "Recover" to get them back from your hard drive and save them to a unique location.

 After the data recovery from the USB drive with 4DDiG, you can now start fixing the issue without any worries.